 The Disability Waiver Rate System (DWRS) is Minnesota's uniform, statewide methodology to determine reimbursement rates for home and community-based services provided under the four Medicaid (MA) disability waivers-the community alternative care (CAC) waiver, the community access for disability inclusion (CADI) waiver, the developmental disability (DD) waiver, and the brain injury (BI) waiver (see Minn.
 Stat. §§ 256B.4912, 256B.4913, and 256B.4914).
+The 2013 Legislature enacted the DWRS and it was implemented beginning on January 1, 2014.
 In fiscal year 2017, DWRS distributed about \$1.8 billion in state and federal funds for reimbursement to providers of qualifying services.